EschimeseAlexis/Frontend-Mentor/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

-## Community Sponsors

-A massive thank you to our community sponsors!

-- [Zero to Mastery](https://bit.ly/fem-ztm) is an incredible learning resource for all things web development.
-Led by Andrei Neagoie, the courses are really high-quality content and cover a wide range of in-demand skills.
-- [Diversify Tech](https://bit.ly/fem-diversify-tech) is an amazing resource for underrepresented people in tech.
-The site features job listings for anyone seeking new opportunities.
-The resource section is also full of useful links to dive into!
-- [Triplebyte](http://bit.ly/fem-triplebyte) is a really nice offering if you're looking for a new role.
-It's a free service that lets you take a confidential quiz.
-Based on your results companies will pitch you for their vacant roles!